aashari/boilerplate-lambda-typescript/README.md

 - Automatically create model for DynamoDB tables
 - Decorator example to log the execution time of the method
 - Datadog example integration to stream the metrics of statistic decorator to Datadog
+- Lambda layer to store the dependencies of the project

 ### Project Structures